 We share a lot with our furry little friends.
 We give them love, they give us companionship.
 We give them shelter, they give us loyalty.
 We give them food, and they give us, uh, lots of different smells.
 Yes, our pets’ hygiene usually leaves much to be desired, but you don’t have to live with the many odors they bring into our lives.
-Here are 4 ways to help get rid of those unwanted olfactory offenses.
+Here are 4 ways to fight pet odors and get rid of those unwanted olfactory offenses.

-Baking Soda: Baking soda is a great natural odor absorber.
+Baking Soda: Baking soda is a great way to fight pet odors since it’s a natural smell absorber.
 If you have a smelly spot in your carpet or upholstery and the area is dry, try applying some baking soda.
 Make sure to adequately cover the area and let it sit for one to two hours.
 The odors should bind to the soda, and then all you have to do is vacuum it out.

 Vinegar: For spots that are still moist or wet, white vinegar is an easy option.
 After you’ve blotted up as much of the substance as possible, mix 1 part white vinegar and 3 parts water in a spray bottle.
 Spray generously (but don’t saturate the area!).
 Let it dwell for 10-15 minutes then blot up the remaining moisture.
 For large spots, repeat the process and extend the dwell time.